What is Matrix Multiplication on Excel?

 Things to Remember

-- To perform matrix multiplication, a number of columns presented in the array1 and number of rows presented in the array2 are equal.
+- To perform matrix multiplication, the number of columns presented in the array1 and the number of rows presented in the array2 are equal.

-- While performing array multiplication CTRL+SHIFT+ENTER should be used to produce all elements of the result matrix.
-Otherwise, only a single element is produced
+- While performing an array multiplication, CTRL+SHIFT+ENTER should be used to produce all elements of the result matrix.
+Otherwise, only a single element is produced.

-- Size of product array is equal to rows of first array and columns of the second array
+- The size of the product array is equal to rows of the first array and columns of the second array.

 - Multiplying a matrix with unit matrix results in the same matrix (i.e. [A]*[Unit matrix]=[A])